mjkuranda/property-manager-api-challenge/README.md

 2. **DynamoDB**: Chosen in terms of wide-usage in the company.

 3. **NestJS**: Provides robust architecture patterns and excellent TypeScript support.

+4. **Separate package.json**: Each apllication has a separate `package.json` to manage scripts, version and dependencies.
+Common dependencies are located in root directory.

 ## Future Enhancements